 Let $(X, f, L)$ be a {polarized dynamical system} over a finitely generated field $F$ over $\QQ$.
 Assume that $X$ is normal.
 We have already constructed an adelic line bundle $\overline L_f\in \wh\Pic(X/k)_{\QQ,\nef}$ extending $L$ and with $f^*\overline L_f=q\overline L_f$.
 Following the idea of \cite{YZ1}, we can construct an admissible extension in $\wh\Pic(X/k)_{\QQ,\intb}$ for any line bundle $M\in \Pic(X)_\QQ$.

-Our exposition is sketchy, and we refer to \cite[\S4.3]{YZ1} for the common arguments, but we will explain the difference of the current case.
-Moreover, we will only restrict to the arithmetic case ($k=\ZZ$), and refer to \cite{Car1, Car2} for the counterparts in the geometric case, where the extra argument is to treat contribution of the $F/k$-image of $\underline{\Pic}^0_{X/F}$.
+Our exposition could be clearer, and we refer to \cite[\S4.3]{YZ1} for the common arguments, but we will explain the difference in the current case.
+Moreover, we will only restrict to the arithmetic case ($k=\ZZ$) and refer to \cite{Car1, Car2} for the counterparts in the geometric case, where the extra argument is to treat the contribution of the $F/k$-image of $\underline{\Pic}^0_{X/F}$.

-\subsubsection{Semisimplicity}
+\subsection{Semisimplicity}

 The pull-back map $f^*$ preserves the exact sequence

 We refer to \cite[Appendix 1]{YZ1} for a list of properties of this sequence.
 In particular, $\NS(X)$ is a finitely generated $\ZZ$-module.
 By the Lang--N\'eron theorem (cf. \cite[Thm.
 2.1]{Con}), $\Pic^0(X)$ is also a finitely generated $\ZZ$-module, since it is the Mordell--Weil group of the Picard variety representing the functor $\underline{\Pic}^0_{X/F}$ over the finitely generated field $F$.
 The counterpart of \cite[Theorem 4.7]{YZ1} is as follows.